Wine detail

 Bordeaux Blend

-In the heart of its drinking window (2024–2035).
+At Peak: in the heart of its drinking window (2024-2035).

-Right now: In 2026 the wine is firmly inside its peak window.
+In 2026 the wine is firmly inside its peak window.
 The polished, mid-weight tannins have begun to integrate, and the lifted Pessac perfume is showing through.
 Decant for 60-90 minutes to bring the savory tertiary edge forward.
 Another 4-6 years and the cedar, tobacco, and forest-floor notes will deepen further.

-Tasting Note
+Tasting note

 Medium-deep ruby with a slowly receding edge.
-The nose lifts with cassis, graphite, and a distinct gravelly minerality — the Pessac signature — wrapped in subtle smoke and pencil shavings.
+The nose lifts with cassis, graphite, and a distinct gravelly minerality, the Pessac signature, wrapped in subtle smoke and pencil shavings.
 The palate is medium-to-full-bodied with fine-grained tannins and bright acidity that keeps the dark fruit precise rather than heavy.
 Black plum, bay leaf, and a savory, almost iodine-like undertow run through the mid-palate.
 The finish is long, mineral, and finishes on a note of warm stone.

-The 2014 Vintage
+The 2014 vintage

 2014 in Bordeaux's Left Bank produced classically proportioned wines: moderate alcohol, vibrant acidity, and the kind of structured tannic frame that rewards a decade of cellaring.
 The vintage is widely regarded as a return to traditional Bordeaux balance after several warmer years, with Pessac-Léognan and the northern Médoc particularly successful.